vault27/Foundation/paloalto.md

 - OSPF cost is called metric here
 - 2 reduntant IPSec tunnels + OSPF - if main fails - it takes 5 pings to rebuild routing table

-### NAT

-Separate policy.
-Regulated by:
-- Zones
-- Interfaces
-- IP addresses
-- App services - ports

-First matched ruled is applied
-The advantage of specifying the interface in the NAT rule is that the NAT rule is automatically updated to use any address subsequently acquired by the interface.

-Supported  Source NAT types:
-- Static IP
-- Dynamic IP and port
-- Dynamic IP

-No NAT policy for exculsion
-Use session browser to find NAT rule name
-U-Turn NAT - user connects to Internal resource via external IP address and it is uturned on the firewall.
-Due to absence of internal DNS server for example.
-If we use regular Destination NAT for it, then traffic will be sent back to Internal network and web server will reply directly to client, causing assymetry.
-To avoid this Source NAT should be used as well, so the reply traffic will be sent to NGFW as well.
-Place the rule for it above all other

-Rule types:

-- ipv4
-- nat64
-- nptv6 - IPv6-to-IPv6 Network Prefix Translation

 ### IPv6 support

 - To enable IPv6 on firewall: